ukrishnas/LPSharp/GLOP/README.md

 using Visual Studio or msbuild, or browse code using the generated .sln file.

-The examples below assume that the current directory is the root of GLOP sources (which would likely be the same directory of this Readme), and your desired build directory is `./build`.
+The examples below assume that the current directory is the root of GLOP sources (which would likely be the same directory as this Readme), and your desired build directory is `./build`.

-Generate the build system and build and fetch dependent packages.
+Generate the build system, fetch and build dependent packages.
 No options are required.

 ```